Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Application to the Stitch Fix Data

 In a business setting one would fit and compare a wide variety of different binary regression models in order to understand the data.
-Our purpose here is to study large scale probit models with including crossed random effects and so we choose just one model for illustration.
+Our purpose here is to study large-scale probit models with including crossed random effects and so we choose just one model for illustration, possibly the first model of many that one would consider.
 We consider the probit model with crossed random effects whose fixed effects are specified according to the symbolic model formula:

 where Top is the binary response variable described earlier.
 The model has $p = 12$ parameters for fixed effects including the intercept.
-The first level of each categorical predictor in alphabetical order (Table \ref{tab:variables}) is used as the reference level in fitting the model.
+The first level of each categorical predictor in alphabetical order (Table~\ref {tab:variables}) is used as the reference level in fitting the model.

-Table~\ref{tab:stitch_results} reports 1) the maximum likelihood estimates of the regression parameters under a marginal probit model that ignores the customer and item heterogeneity, and 2) the ARC estimates for the probit model with two crossed random effects for the customers and items.
-The z values reported in the table are computed with the observed information for the marginal probit model and with the two-way cluster-robust sandwich estimator described in Section \ref{sect:standard_errors}.
-The ARC estimates of the variance components are $\hat \sigma_A=0.53$ and $\hat \sigma_B=0.34$.
-As expected, ignoring the customer and item heterogeneity lead to a large underestimation of the uncertainty in the parameter estimates and thus in the marginal probit all the predictors are strongly significant given the very large sample size.
-Conversely, the cross-random effects model takes into account the sources of heterogeneity and leads us to learn that the item fit is not a significant predictor of the top rank and that items made by vegetable fibers are less likely to be ranked top compared to clothes made by artificial fibers.
+Table~\ref{tab:stitch_results} reports 1) the maximum likelihood estimates of the regression parameters under a {na\"ive} probit model that ignores the customer and item heterogeneity, and 2) the all-row-column estimates for the probit model with two crossed random effects for the customers and items.
+The random effects probit parameter estimate $\hat\beta$ equals the na\"ive probit estimate $\hat\gamma$ {multiplied} by $(1+\hat\sigma_A^2+\hat\sigma_B^2)^{1/2}$.
+Using adaptive Gauss-Hermite quadrature we obtained estimates $\hat\sigma_A\doteq0.53$ and $\hat\sigma_B\doteq0.34$.
+Following what we learned in the simulation studies, the estimates on all rows and columns were calculated with $k=5$ quadrature nodes.
+An earlier conservative calculation used $k=28$ but $k=5$ gave indistinguishable results.

+The z values reported in the table are computed with the observed information for the {na\"ive} probit model and with the two-way cluster-robust sandwich estimator described in \S\ref{sect:standard_errors}.
+As expected, ignoring the customer and item heterogeneity leads to a large underestimation of the uncertainty in the parameter estimates and thus in the {na\"ive} probit all the predictors are strongly significant given the very large sample size.
+Conversely, the crossed random effects model takes into account the sources of heterogeneity and leads us to learn that the item fit is not a significant predictor of the top rank and that items made by vegetable fibers are less likely to be ranked top compared to clothes made by artificial fibers.